America's Stonehenge: In popular culture

-Barry Fell in the book America BC: Ancient Settlers in the New World, published in 1976 and revised in 1986, provides evidence of occupation in pre-Columbian times based on astronomically linked positioning of stones and claims of Ogham writing in Celto-Iberian dialects.
+Barry Fell in the book America BC: Ancient Settlers in the New World, published in 1976 and revised in 1986, claimed that there was evidence of occupation in pre-Columbian times based on astronomically linked positioning of stones and claims of Phoenician inscriptions written in Ogham.
 However, Barry Fell's specialty was marine biology, and though he wrote about archaeology and epigraphy, experts have widely deemed his writings to be pseudo-archaeological.

 The site has been featured or mentioned on a number of television programs including: